In this section

 "I thought that the eight week group was a great opportunity to open up to people other than your friends and family.
 At first I wasn't sure about what I should expose about myself, but then I got more confident and realised that they felt the same way about it.
 I was able to talk to them about pretty much anything."

 A key element of ChIPS is youth participation.
-The Reference Committee is comprised of a group of twenty ChIPS members that want to actively contribute to the program through providing ideas and feedback.
-Within the Reference Committee there are sub committee which are charged with organising socials, January camp, publications, fundraising and advocacy.
+The Reference Committee is comprised of a group of around twenty Chippers who want to actively contribute to the program through providing ideas and feedback.
+Within the Reference Committee there are 5 sub-committees which are charged with organising socials, January camp, publications, fundraising and advocacy.
 Being part of Reference Committee is a great way to learn new skills and work as part of a team.

-The Reference Committee meets monthly for two hours.
+The Reference Committee meets once a month for two hours.
 Here is what one ChIPS member said about their experience: